What is a millage?

 Why does the library spend a portion of its revenue on its building/facilities?

 Unlike many libraries, the Ferndale Area District Library owns its building.
-Owning the space means a portion of our revenue goes toward maintenance, repairs, and upgrades to keep the facility safe, accessible, and comfortable for the 120,000+ visitors who use it each year.
-This investment also protects the library’s independence and allows us to plan and grow while continuing core programs and services.
+Owning the space means a portion of our revenue goes toward maintenance, repairs, and upgrades necessary to keep the facility operational and accessible safe, for the approximately 120,000 visitors who use it each year.
+Building ownership also requires ongoing capital and maintenance expenditures.

 2025: